ai-shifu/ChatALL/README.md

 ## Features

 Large Language Models (LLMs)-based AI bots are amazing.
 However, their behavior can be random and different bots excel at different tasks.
 If you want the best experience, don't try them one by one.
-ChatALL may help you to discover the best option.
+ChatALL (Chinese name: 齐叨) may help you to discover the best option.

 ### Supported bots